-H_i , ice-sheet thickness, is provided by pre-generated ice-sheet reconstructions.
-These are produced at a coarser resolution than the 30-arcsecond flow-routing grid, and therefore are interpolated using is necessary because some coarse ice-sheet reconstructions contain multi-cell interior plateaus and several-hundred-meter cliffs at their termini that would otherwise introduce artefacts in the flow-routing calculations.
-For a 1-degree grid, this requires 5 iterations and leads to smoothing over a
+$H_i$ , ice-sheet thickness, is provided by pre-generated icesheet reconstructions.
+These are produced at a coarser resolution than the 30 arcsec flow-routing grid and therefore are interpolated using an iterative nearest-neighbor approach to remove stepwise discontinuities.
+This smoothing works successively from one-third the native resolution of the ice-sheet reconstruction to 30 arcsec, and is necessary because some coarse ice-sheet reconstructions contain multi-cell interior plateaus and several-hundred-meter cliffs at their termini that would otherwise introduce artifacts in the flow-routing calculations.
+For a 1° grid, this requires five iterations and leads to smoothing over a half-degree distance ( $\sim 40-50$ km) outside of a given cell.
+While this somewhat smears the ice-sheet boundary (see, e.g., "ICE-6G" vs. "From data" in Figs. 7 and 8), it does not significantly change its fit to the published ice-margin chronology (Dyke et al., 2003; Dyke, 2004).